robertoallende/random-user/README.md

 The App has been implemented using Kotlin, Dependency injection with Koin and following MVVM and has offline support by using Room and JetPaq's Pagination library.

-Following Android Documentation, the flow is the following.
+Following Android Documentation, the implemented flow is described below.

 The DataSource.Factory (implemented by Room) creates the DataSource.
 Then, LivePagedListBuilder builds the LiveData<PagedList>, using the passed-in DataSource.Factory, BoundaryCallback, and PagedList configuration.